 Advantages of Oxygen Concentrators

 Both portable and home oxygen concentrators have numerous advantages for those patients needing oxygen therapy.
-Oxygen concentrators are much less dangerous than traditional oxygen cylinders, which can, if ruptured or leaking, cause or increase the combustion rate of a fire.
+They are much less dangerous than traditional oxygen cylinders, which can, if ruptured or leaking, cause or increase the combustion rate of a fire.
 Oxygen concentrators, on the other hand, pose no such danger.
 Home and portable oxygen concentrators that can "make" their own oxygen have become more popular and widely used than old-fashioned oxygen tanks.
-The other main benefit of oxygen concentrators is the ease and increased ability to be mobile with oxygen.
-Portable oxygen concentrators provide the necessary oxygen anywhere the patient goes, even on airplanes.
+The other main benefit is the ease and increased ability to be mobile with oxygen.
+Portable oxygen concentrators provide the necessary oxygen anywhere the user goes, even on airplanes.
 The FAA (Federal Aviation Administration) has ruled that all passengers who require oxygen must be allowed to bring FAA-approved portable oxygen concentrators on all U.S. aircraft with more than 19 seats.
 Foreign airlines must also allow portable oxygen concentrators on all flights to and from U.S soil.
-As of May 2011, more than 10 different models of portable oxygen concentrators have been approved for in-flight use.